 Remove any hazardous waste from the site (blood, biological material, and any other bodily fluids).
 Any items that have been contaminated, such as mattresses, carpeting, and other surrounding furniture must be removed as well.

 The sanitation process may begin once all biohazardous waste has been removed.
-You’ll want to use registered disinfectant products with a broad kill claim.
+You’ll want to use registered disinfectant products with a broad kill claim, so be sure to research chemicals that kill bacteria.
 To ensure that all the potentially harmful/dangerous pathogens are permanently eliminated is by using hospital-grade sanitizing chemicals.
 You can use a quaternary ammonium-based cleaner.
 This is effective against most bacteria, enveloped viruses, and some fungi.
 This type of cleaner should be used on non-critical surfaces such as floors, railings, and walls.
 Alternatively, sodium hypochlorite, which is commercially available as bleach can be used to effectively kill bacteria, fungi, and viruses.
 This can also be used to clean blood after the affected area has been pre-cleaned and all organic matter has been removed.
 When cleaning surfaces be sure to wipe from the outside, working your way towards the center to avoid spreading.

 Deodorization is the last step of the process.
 The use of disinfectants during the sanitation process should have helped to alleviate the odor.
 If you decide to use more disinfectants to aid in deodorizing, be sure to ventilate the area using portable fans and opening windows, doors, and any other points of entry.
 Should the odor linger you can try setting a bowl of vinegar, or baking soda near the cleaned area (be sure to place the bowl out of reach of young children and pets).
 This should help capture any lingering smells.